Anne Vavasour: Bigamy

 Sometime before 1590, Anne married a sea captain by the name of John Finch.
 Around this time, she took another lover, Sir Henry Lee, Master of the Royal Armouries, by whom she had another illegitimate son, Thomas.
 They lived openly together at his manor of Ditchley.
 The Queen apparently approved of their liaison, as the couple entertained her at Ditchley House in September 1592.
 In 1605, Lee pensioned off Finch, and left Anne an income of £700 per year in his will, some property, and instructions for their joint burial in the tomb he had had erected for them in Quarrendon, Buckinghamshire.
 He had written an epitaph for the tomb which described her as having been: "a fair and worthy Dame".

 Anne of Denmark visited Lee at a lodge near Ditchley known as the "Little Rest" and talked to Anne Vavasour on 15 September 1608.
 A few days later the queen sent her a jewel worth more than £100, which pleased Lee to see "his sweet-heart so graced".
 They remained together until his death in 1611.

 Anne outlived Sir Henry, but was forced to engage in a series of legal battles with Sir Henry's son over the property he had left her.
+She was also held responsible for silver gilt and gold plate missing from the royal collection, including a gold bowl which had been a gift to Queen Elizabeth in 1575.

 By 1618, she had married a second time to John Richardson.
 At this point John Finch reappeared and she was brought up before the High Commission on 8 August 1618 and charged with bigamy.
 On 1 February 1622, she was ordered to pay a fine of £2000, however she was spared the ordeal of performing a public penance.

 She died in about 1650 at the advanced age of 90, and was buried at Quarrendon, near Aylesbury, in a chapel of which only a remnant of the outer wall now remains.
 Sir Henry's monument showed him lying down in armour with an effigy of Anne kneeling at his feet.